agsb/jelly/README.md

 # JELLY

-A minimal 8-bit cpu made with TTL chips.
-Diy for run native brainfuck.
+A minimal 8-bit CPU made with TTL chips.
+DIY to perform native brainfuck, using three sequential access tapes.

 ## Why

-To learn how cpu are made inside, and understand about signals, gates, latches, pipelines, TTLs etc
+To learn how cpu are made inside and understand about signals, gates, latches, pipelines, TTLs etc

-PS.

-_I_ know that will be slow.
+PS: _I_ know that it will be slow.

 ## Ideas

-It just runs a minimal language, brainfuck;
+Just runs a minimal language, brainfuck;

-Works by sequential access a conceitual tapes, just move forwards or backwards;
+Works by sequential access in ideal tapes, just move forwards or backwards;

-No registers and no memory addresses;
+No registers and no use of memory addresses;

-Extend brainfuck to include third tape for I/O;
+Extends brainfuck language to include a third tape for I/O;

 Use of 2's complement numbers, to increase add 0x1, to decrease add 0xf;

-Use signals and latchs to read or write;

-Any device could be "as" a tape
+Any device could be "as a" tape.

 PS.

-Could be same tape for data and code just with diferent pointer positions
+Could use same tape for data, code, i/o just with diferent pointer positions.

 ## Op-Codes